craftworkgames/craftworkgames.github.io/docs/getting-started/installation-fna.md

   - [Chapter 5: Creating New Projects](https://fna-xna.github.io/docs/1%3A-Setting-Up-FNA/#chapter-5-creating-new-projects)

 ## Installation
-To use **MonoGame.Extended** with **FNA**, you will need to clone the **MonoGame.Extended** repository locally  By default, **MonoGame.Extended** expects to be in the same directory that you have the FNA source repository cloned too
+To use **MonoGame.Extended** with **FNA**, you will need to clone the **MonoGame.Extended** repository locally.
+By default, **MonoGame.Extended** expects to be in the same directory that you have the FNA source repository cloned to.

 ![FNA and MonoGame Extended as sibling directories](./fna-directory-setup.png)

-Once you have the source repos cloned, added a reference to the `/source/MonoGame.Extended/FNA.Extended.csproj` project file in your game project.
+Once you have the source repos cloned, add a reference to the `/source/MonoGame.Extended/FNA.Extended.csproj` project file in your game project.

 :::tip
-The requirement for **FNA** and **MonoGame.Extended** cloned repositories being sibling directories is only the default setup.
-If you would like to adjust this, you can adjust the **FNA** project reference path in the `/source/MonoGame.Extended/FNA.Extended.csproj` file.
+The requirement for **FNA** and **MonoGame.Extended** repositories to be sibling directories is only the default setup.
+If you would like to adjust this, you can modify the project reference path to the FNA source within the `/source/MonoGame.Extended/FNA.Extended.csproj` file.
 :::

 ## Conclusion
-Setting up **MonoGame.Extended** with an existing **FNA** project is straight forward and only requires that you clone the source and setup the directories correctly so that the project references can resolve.
-Once added, you can immediately start taking advantage of what **MonoGame.Extended** has to offer.
+Setting up **MonoGame.Extended** with an existing **FNA** project is straightforward and only requires that you clone the source and set up the directories correctly so that the project references can resolve.
+Once these steps are complete, you can immediately start taking advantage of what **MonoGame.Extended** has to offer.